picrin-scheme/picrin/docs/libs.rst

 - **(dictionary-ref dict key)**

   Look up dictionary dict for a value associated with symbol key.
-If no object is associated with key, it will raise an error.
+It returns two values: first is the associated value if exists, and second is a boolean of lookup result.

 - **(dictionary-set! dict key obj)**